cabouman/svmbir/docs/source/theory.rst

-where :math:`y` is the sinogram data, where :math:`x` is the unknown image to be reconstructed, :math:`A` is the linear projection operator for the parallel-beam geometry, :math:`\Lambda` is the diagonal matrix of sinogram weights, :math:`\Vert y \Vert_\Lambda^2 = y^T \Lambda y`, and :math:`\sigma_y` is a parameter controling the assumed standard deviation of the measurement noise.
+where :math:`y` is the sinogram data, where :math:`x` is the unknown image to be reconstructed, :math:`A` is the linear projection operator for the specified imaging geometry, :math:`\Lambda` is the diagonal matrix of sinogram weights, :math:`\Vert y \Vert_\Lambda^2 = y^T \Lambda y`, and :math:`\sigma_y` is a parameter controling the assumed standard deviation of the measurement noise.

 These quantities correspond to the following python variables: